webpy/webpy.github.com/install_macosx.md

 ---

-You are now ready to dance in your pants.
 You can follow the [webpy tutorial](http://webpy.org/tutorial) as long as you make the following change:

     web.db_parameters = dict(dbn='postgres', user='webpy', pw='changeme2', db='webpydb')

 Also, you can use the following command to send database SELECT and INSERT querys:

-    /opt/local/lib/postgresql81/bin//psql webpy webpy SOME_QUERY
+    /opt/local/lib/postgresql81/bin/psql webpy webpy SOME_QUERY

-We have intentionally not installed a webserver or the WSGI module.
-These two items are for production deployment.
+These folowing  two items are for production deployment.
 You won't not need them if you are just taking a quick look at web.py.
 If you do want to play with around with a simple server setup, the following commands will get you started.

     sudo port install lighttpd
     curl -O http://www.saddi.com/software/flup/dist/flup-r2028.tar.gz